alheka/seventimeapi/source/includes/_Customers.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name                |  | If specified, customers that match the parameter will be included. customerNumber      |    | If specified, customers that match the parameter will be included. organizationNumber  |  | If specified, customers that match the parameter will be included. city                |  | If specified, customers that match the parameter will be included. sortBy              |  | If specified, a sort will be made on the specified parameter sortDirection       |  | "ascending" or "descending".
+name                |  | If specified, customers that match the parameter will be included. customerNumber      |  | If specified, customers that match the parameter will be included. organizationNumber  |  | If specified, customers that match the parameter will be included. city                |  | If specified, customers that match the parameter will be included. lastModified        |  | If specified, customers that has been modified since the specified timestamp will be included.
+Accepted formats: 'YYYY-MM-HH HH:MM', 'YYYY-MM-HH HH:MM:SS', 'YYYY-MM-HHTHH:MM', 'YYYY-MM-HHTHH:MM:SS' sortBy              |  | If specified, a sort will be made on the specified parameter sortDirection       |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending